shreyanshSrivast/Passivelyme/README.md

 ### Hello there!
-- Myself Shreyansh
-- I'm a Java, Python, AI enthusiast.
-- I enjoy coding various projects with a touch of randomness and then exploring ways to enhance their customizability

 <!---
 Passivelyme/Passivelyme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.